-In addition to its visually distinct three peaks, the Tripyramids are known for its slides, great scars that run down the mountains’ faces and provide excellent views.
-My route followed the south slide on the southwest face of south peak. try saying that quickly!
+In addition to its visually distinct three peaks, the Tripyramids are known for their slides, great scars that run down the mountain faces and provide excellent views.
+My route followed the south slide on the southwest face of south peak.
+Try saying that quickly!
 It fell in 1869 and is mostly loose gravel and flat-topped boulders.

 About 1/2 way down the slide is a cairn that marks the Kate Sleeper Trail, named after Katherine Sleeper, a local innkeeper from the nearby town of Wonalancet, who was involved in the development of the Sandwich range trail system.
 I had been alerted to this cairn by two backpackers that I passed on the descent, who had warned me that the intersection was hard to spot.

 I turned southeast and headed back into dense forest passing the summit of West Sleeper and taking the detour to the Eastern peak.
 No views, not water, but the trail quality and level of maintenance are clearly evident.
 This area is maintained by WODC, the Wonalancet Out Door Club, which does a fantastic job of trail maintenance on all of the trails that they maintain.
 If you like the Sandwich Range, I’d suggest that you show them your support by buying their waterproof map of the area (1:40,000).
 It’s only $8.00.